 The all-time classic boneless pork loin steak.
 Compared to the pork ribeye steaks these are leaner and are best suitable for Japanese tonkatsu or pan-roasted juicy pork steaks.
-You get 3 thick and pre-sliced pork loin steaks.
-A total of at least 500g (1.1lbs) - each steak weighing approximately 160g - (5.6oz) - that's a healthy portion size.
+The fat renders beautifully and is the very source of umami.
+It also provides the cut with plenty of juiciness and tenderness while cooking.
+You get 1 pre-sliced pork loin steak which is cut to exactly 2cm (0.78") and weigh at least 200g (7oz.).

 Shipping & Handling